Cartan-Khaneja-Glaser decomposition of $SU(2^n)$ via involutive automorphisms: KHK decomposition and Khaneja-Glaser bases

 \begin{proof} From \eqref{eq: Theta inv}, we have

 Therefore,

 \end{proof}

 In principle, Proposition \ref{prop: m involution trick} offers a practical method for determining the element $m\in\mathfrak{m}$ in the KHK decomposition (Thm.~\ref{theo: KHK dcp}).
 However, in practice, numerically computing the logarithm of an $\SU(2^n)$ matrix involves diagonalization and the logarithm of each eigenvalue \cite{Liu_2021}, for which may not be a unique answer.
 In general, this process can lead to the log of the matrix lying outside the algebra\footnote{Notice, for example, that when calculating the log of $-I$, the most natural answer would have $\tr(\log(-I))\neq 0$.}.
-Fortunately in the particular case of Proposition~\ref{prop: m involution trick}, this issue can be circumvented, as we will demonstrate.